-Looking for the best watches for small wrists?
-Sick of oversized, bulky watches that look way too big for you?
-You’re in the right place!
+Are you looking for the best watches for small wrists?
+Are you sick of oversized, bulky watches that look way too big for you?
+If so, you’re in the right place!

-When you wear a watch that’s too big for your wrist, it makes your hands and arms look smaller and weaker than they really are, and let’s face it: no guy wants to look weak and dainty, right?
+Many agree that a watch that’s too big for your wrist is glaringly unsightly.
+An oversized watch makes your hands and arms look smaller and weaker than they are.

-The problem is, oversized, bulky watches have been super trendy for the past few years.
-So when you go to the store or shop for watches online, it’s tough to find smaller options (anything under 40mm, for example).
+The problem is that oversized, bulky watches have been trendy for the past few years.
+So when you go to the store or shop for watches online, finding smaller options (anything under 40mm, for example) is challenging.

-Rather than trying to keep up with trends, you should wear watches that fit your build.
-They should be proportionate to your wrist.
+Rather than trying to keep up with trends, you should wear watches that fit your build and are proportionate to your wrist.

 If you have small wrists, wear a small watch!
-But what is a smaller watch, anyway?
+If you’re unsure where to start looking, we have you covered.

 Quick Take